-When you hear “Disney World Vacation” do you think beloved, memory making, nostalgic destination or sweat-inducing, parental nightmare?
-As a lifelong Disney fan and dedicated park-goer, I truly believe that with a little advance planning and know-how, it actually can be the Happiest Place on Earth.
+When you hear “Disney World Vacation” do you think beloved, memory-making, nostalgic destination or sweat-inducing, parental nightmare?
+As a lifelong Disney fan and dedicated park-goer, I truly believe that with a little advanced planning and know-how, it actually can be the Happiest Place on Earth.
 I am often asked if we use a Disney VIP guide service in the Parks.
 We have done Disney both with and without a guide over the years, and it really depends on what you’re looking for.
 For those of you planning a trip to Disney World and trying to decide whether it is worth it to hire a Disney VIP Guide, read below for my tips and tricks for making the most of your family’s Disney vacation and when to hire a Disney VIP guide and when not to hire a guide.

 How Much Does It Cost to Hire a Disney VIP Guide?

 When we do use a guide, we use the official Disney Private VIP Tour Guides.
 These are the only guides that you book directly through the Parks, and are actually Cast Members employed by Disney.
 You pay by the hour, for up to ten people, with a seven hour minimum.
 The cost for a private VIP tour ranges from $425 to $750 per hour depending on the season and the price does not include the cost of park admission.
 Let’s be honest, it is expensive and indulgent, but there are reasons why it could be worth it for you to hire a Disney VIP Guide.

 If you use the official Disney Private VIP Tour Guides, the cost for a private VIP tour ranges from $425 to $750 per hour depending on the season and the price does not include at the cost of park admission.
 You pay by the hour, for up to ten people, with a seven hour minimum.

 6 Reasons to Hire a Disney VIP Guide